Health Plan Glossary

 2. Special Enrollment Period (SEP):

-An individual who experiences a qualifying event during the period from January 1st through December 31st is eligible for a Special Enrollment Period.
-Providence Health Plan must receive a new applicant's completed application or an existing policyholder's completed change form within 60 days of the qualifying event.
+An individual who experiences a Qualifying Event during the period from January 1st through December 31st is eligible for a Special Enrollment Period.
+Providence Health Plan must receive a new applicant's completed application or an existing policyholder's completed change form within 60 days of the Qualifying Event.

 3. Subscriber:

-The primary enrollee on the Individual and Family insurance policy.
+The primary enrollee on the Individual & Family insurance policy.
 On an Oregon child-only or a Washington dependent-only policy, this person is not considered a subscriber since they are not enrolled for coverage; but they are still a policyholder.

 For more healthcare terms and definitions, visit HealthCare.Gov/Glossary.